zincbase/zincdb/docs/Getting started.md

 await db.get(["accounts"]);
 ```

-Values can contain most basic Javascript value types.
+Values can contain most basic Javascript types.
 This includes strings, numbers, booleans, objects and arrays.
 Additionally, typed arrays (`ArrayBuffer`, `Uint8Array`, `Int16Array` etc.), `Date` and `RegExp` objects are supported as well, including when deeply nested in objects or arrays.
 Objects including circular references are not supported and would result in an error when stored.
 Objects having prototypes other than `Object` would be simplified to basic objects, ignoring any properties originating from their prototype chain.

 ## `put()`